 Since opening in 2015, ZenBusiness has already found a number of ways to stand out from the pack.
-So far, we’ve already formed 400,000 businesses.
+So far, we’ve already formed over 500,000 businesses.
 Take a look at what we have to offer for registered agent service!

 Another popular registered agent service is Northwest Registered Agent.
 Founded in 1998, Northwest now has thousands of registered agent service subscribers across the country.

-They have a handful of advantages that help them stand out in this crowded marketplace.
+They have some intriguing attributes that help them stand out in this crowded marketplace.

-If you want to receive personalized service at reasonable price points, Northwest Registered Agent is a good choice.
+If you want to receive personalized registered agent service at reasonable price points, Northwest Registered Agent might be worth a look.
 However, keep in mind that Northwest charges at least $225 to form an LLC, so there are many cheaper options for that service.

-Since 2004, IncFile has become one of the most popular online business formation services, serving more than 800,000 business clients in that time.
+Since 2004, Incfile has become a popular online business formation service, serving more than 1 million business clients in that time.

-Clocking in next is Rocket Lawyer, which is one of the most popular and recognizable names in the online business services industry.
-On their website, they claim to have helped more than 25 million customers, making them easily the highest-volume service provider in this guide ― even more so than LegalZoom.
+Clocking in next is Rocket Lawyer, a popular and recognizable name in the industry.
+On their website, they claim to have helped more than 25 million customers, making them easily the highest-volume service provider in this guide.

 LegalZoom is one of the industry giants in online business services, as they have next-level name recognition and brand power.

-LegalZoom has helped form more than 2 million businesses since they started offering web-based legal services in 2001, which is a level of experience few other companies in this field can match.
+This company has helped form more than 3 million businesses since they started offering web-based legal services in 2001, which is a level of experience few other companies in this field can match.

-CorpNet is another good LLC service that also offers registered agent service.
+CorpNet is another good LLC service that also offers registered agent services.
 They have plenty of experience but still maintain a personal touch that so many competitors lack.

 Their ownership group has formed more than 100,000 corporations and LLCs across the country, and their registered agent service is of high quality as well.

-CorpNet doesn’t stand out in any one specific way, but they offer well-balanced formation packages and have strong customer service, which is always a good combination.
+CorpNet doesn’t stand out in any one specific way, but they offer well-balanced formation packages and have good customer service.

 MyCorporation has been around for over 20 years, and they’ve served more than a million business clients.
 They receive solid customer reviews, and they also offer good support.
 While their LLC formation service offering has some flaws, we appreciate their registered agent service’s reasonable price point.

-MyCorporation offers customer support by phone or email.
-We’re impressed by their quick response times with either option, as we’ve never waited long to hear back from them.
+MyCorporation offers customer support by phone or email, and we’ve never waited long to hear back from them.
 Their reps are friendly and knowledgeable.
 Overall, we have no complaints about their support system.

-Hiring a registered agent service lets you hand off those responsibilities without giving it a second thought so you can focus your energy where your passion lies: starting and growing your business.
+Hiring a registered agent service lets you hand off those responsibilities so you can focus your energy where your passion lies: starting and growing your business.